ermingarden: medieval image of a bird with a tonsured human head and monastic hood (Default)

 ETA: [personal profile] independence1776 has pointed out that the poll is a lie and these are not ticky boxes!
 My apologies to the ticky box lovers among you.
 The last option should be interpreted as "No opinion, but I love answering polls."

-ermingarden: medieval image of two people with books (reading)
+ermingarden: medieval image of two people with books (reading: medieval)

 Another [community profile] seasonsofdrabbles round is at an end, and – as always – it was tremendous fun!
 I love how much leeway a drabble exchange gives folks to be experimental.